tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Type: bdqffdq:ResponseResult
 - Preferred Label: IS_ISSUE
 - DifferentFrom: bdqffdq:NOT_ISSUE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data do not have sufficient quality for a use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue indicating that the data do not have sufficient quality for a use.
-- Comments: This is a parallel assertion to NOT_COMPLIANT
+- Comments: This is a parallel Assertion to NOT_COMPLIANT
 - View in: [term-list](../list/bdqffdq/index.md#IS_ISSUE)

 ********************